 Review of the plot plan for the zoning permit is required to be approved before progression is made to the building permit approval of the construction plan.
 Rules regarding size, location, and use within the boundaries of the parcel are generally covered by the Zoning Code.

 Building permits are needed to assure the minimum requirements of the present building codes are met.
 Inspections are made during construction to assure the construction is done properly.
 The applicant is wholly responsible to see that the Building Code Official of Warminster Township is notified to schedule required inspections at each stage of construction.
 Inspections must be done before proceeding to the next phase of construction.
 Twenty-four (24) hour notice is required to schedule an inspection.

-► When projects do you need a building permit for?
+► What projects do you need a building permit for?

 - Building permit with plot plan (including construction drawings or manufacturer's specifications with application)

 - Alteration within the structure such as removing, altering or adding walls or rooms.
 Include other miscellaneous application where applicable such as HVAC, plumbing, and electrical permit, hot water heater

 - Replacement of reroof with sheathing